 A good property agent is going to be keeping records and making sure that they are increasing the rent when it is recommended, and talking you through the current market conditions and strategies to keep rent at optimal levels without risking vacancy costs.

 You don’t want to miss any opportunities to make a little more money on your property, especially if you are making improvements to the property such as air conditioning.

-3. Not maintaining your property and keeping it in great order
+Maintaining your property and keeping it in great order

 A key part of your property is your tenant.
 If they are happy in your home, they are going to want to stay and will be happy with rent increases whenever they occur.
 You need to keep your property in great order – which means that you are performing regular maintenance and updates when required.